JNPRAutomate/automated_tickets_management_with_syslog_saltstack_RT/README.md

 - The Salt master generates a ZMQ message to the event bus when a junos syslog message is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
 - The sls reactor file used in this content does the following: it parses the data from the ZMQ message to extract data (the network device name, and additional details).
 It then passes the data extracted to a runner (python script).
-- The runner creates a new ticket (or update an existing ticket) using RT (Request Tracker)
+- The runner creates a new RT (Request Tracker) ticket.
+If there is already an existing ticket to track this issue, SaltStack updates the existing ticket instead of creating a new one.
+The syslog messages are added to the appropriate tickets. "show commands" output from junos devices are collected and attached to the appropriate tickets.

 # Request Tracker